 The Kurdish national currency KURO inherited its name from a common combined word in Kurdish language.
 KURO is combined of Kur -which is the international code for Kurdish language, and the bibliographic classification and the letter O which is a common noun maker in Kurdish for example the word, dillo, hezo, wero, nazo, delalo and so on.

-The smallest unit of Kurdish currency calls PERK, which in fact driven from the Kurdish word "Perk = small knot in Kurdish hand made shoes".
-Each 100 PERK is equal to 1 KURO.
-The amount 124.36 is read as "Sed u bíst u cuwar KURO u sí u shesh Perk".
+The smallest unit of Kurdish currency calls WIRDE, which in fact driven from the Kurdish word "WIRDE = bits, small".
+Each 100 WIRDE is equal to 1 KURO.
+The amount 124.36 is read as "Sed u bíst u cuwar KURO u sí u shesh Wirde".

 »» Please note that this image is only a sample work for viewing propose.